Positively Filipino

-Positively Filipino got its start when Mona Lisa Yuchengco, the founder of Filipinas magazine, decided to try another publishing venture after selling Filipinas.
+Positively Filipino is an American magazine that focuses on the Filipino diaspora.
+The magazine got its start when Mona Lisa Yuchengco, the founder of Filipinas magazine, decided to try another publishing venture after selling Filipinas.
 She joined with a number of former writers and editors from Filipinas, which she sold in 2005.
 This venture was designed to be an online venture, since print magazines had been declining in popularity for years.

-The magazine title got its name from a case of discrimination in Stockton, California, in the 1930s.
+The magazine got its name from a case of discrimination in Stockton, California, in the 1930s.
 This incident is described in an editorial in the magazine, "In America in the 1930s, Filipino immigrants often faced rejection and racism – a hotel in Stockton, California even posted a warning: 'Positively No Filipinos Allowed.'"
 The editorial continued, saying, "Kababayans (compatriots) are positively welcome here, positively allowed to celebrate our heritage, and positively encouraged to explore our experiences."